 Materials/equipment: Books, Super 7 and other necessary equipment.
 Please note students will need a scientific calculator from Day 1.
-The Casio fx-83GTX is recommend, as this can be used all the way through to Year 11.
+The Casio fx-83GT CW Class Wiz is recommended, as this can be used in the GCSE examinations.

 Assessment and Reporting: Students will be regularly tested to track their progress, with the data then being used to report back to parents.